chilops/workbook/Interview & Concepts.md

 ### **8Q.
 What are ConfigMap in Kubernetes?** It's nothing but a key value pair (to store environment parameters)<!-- {"collapsed":true} -->

 A **ConfigMap** is a way to store configuration data for applications running in a Kubernetes cluster.
 It's like a dictionary or a set of instructions that your applications can read and follow.
-Instead of **hard coding** the configuration settings directly into your app, you store them separately in a ConfigMap.
+Instead of **hard coding** the configuration settings directly into your app, we store them separately in a ConfigMap.
 This makes it easy to change the settings without having to modify the application code.

 \